broij/akka-stream-utils/README.md

 ```

 # Operators
 The specification of each operators provided by the library is given in the following sections.
-In addition, one can refer to the [tests](/src/test/scala/be/broij/akka/stream/OperatorsSpec.scala) in order to have a partical understanding on how to use the respective operators and clear out any ambiguïty.
+In addition, one can refer to the [tests](/src/test/scala/be/broij/akka/stream/OperatorsSpec.scala) in order to have a practical understanding on how to use the respective operators and clear out any ambiguïty.

 ## DistinctKey
 `DistinctKey[T, K](keyOf: T => K): Flow[T, T, NotUsed]`